 Where can I get health care if I don't have OHIP?

-If you don't have a health (OHIP) card, you might be eligible for services at a Community Health Centre (CHC).
-Some doctors accept patients who have private health insurance or who pay for services.
+You still have healthcare options if you don't have Ontario Health Insurance (OHIP).
+Some doctors accept patients with private health insurance or who can pay for their services.

-Many settlement and community agencies can help you find health care.
+Settlement services and community agencies can help you find healthcare options in your area.

 For More Information

 March 30, 2023